escapetiger/linear_advection_2d_sldg/README.md

 [1] X. Cai, W. Guo, J.-M. Qiu, A High Order Conservative Semi-Lagrangian Discontinuous Galerkin Method for Two-Dimensional Transport Simulations, J Sci Comput.
 73 (2017) 514–542. https://doi.org/10.1007/s10915-017-0554-0.

 ---

+These codes are deprecated.
+The design of clipping algorithm is too complicate.
+We need to simplify local data structures.
+When ElemU overlaps ElemE, the program fails to capture the right results.